-Did you know that after-school homework help and tutoring programs supported more than 19,800 students during the 2017-18 school year?
-These programs, which receive funding from the Foundation, offer students the opportunity to get one-to-one help from a teacher in a quiet setting.
+Academic support before and after school offers students the opportunity to get one-to-one help from a teacher in a quiet setting.

-At Issaquah High School, after-school homework help is beneficial for students who need extra support.
-This is particularly true for students who are credit deficient, have limited resources, and have no access to tutoring services outside school.
-This program is one of the key tools that counseling teams, teachers and administrators recommend to students who are struggling.
-Teachers shared that:
+In High School, after-school homework help is beneficial for any student who needs extra support in a given subject, and particularly for students who are credit deficient.
+This program is one of the key tools that counseling teams, teachers, and administrators recommend to students.

 Fueling Success for Every Student, Every School